TitleOS/StoreBot/README.md

 ## Usage:

 Clone the repo and build StoreBot using Visual Studio 2019.
-Define your [Discord Bot Token](https://discordapp.com/developers/applications) in settings.config, on the AuthToken line.
+Define your [Discord Bot Token](https://discordapp.com/developers/applications) in your environment variables, named "STOREBOTTOKEN".
 Run StoreBot.dll using the .net core runtime:
 ```
 dotnet.exe StoreBot.dll